TheBeautifulOrc/TBO-Tree-Gen/README.md

 # TBO-Tree-Gen (WIP)

-This addon for Blender 2.8+ creates trees procedurally implementing a space colonialization algorithm.
+This addon for Blender 2.8+ creates trees procedurally by implementing a space colonialization algorithm.

 ## Features